How Performance Marketing Accelerates B-to-B Prospecting

 DECEMBER 5, 2014

 Best of all, a number of new tools and tactics are now available to do the marketing job efficiently.
-I’ve been involved a few situations like this recently.
-At DMA14 in San Diego last month, I heard a fascinating talk by Mark Rentschler, marketing director at Makino, a large manufacturer of machine tools.
 These are the accounts we pay attention to.”.
-What a luxury!
-Data discovery.
+We need volume of at least 1,500 leads a month to serve a client efficiently,” says Jeff Feuer, CEO.

 Three barriers to B2B data-driven marketing